kevingillispie/browser-extension-clickup/README.md

-# Clickup Customizer Browser Extension
+# ClickUp Customizer Browser Extension

 Feature requests may never materialize, so this browser extension adds the features we want... now!